 Brief Bio - Anubha Gupta received her PhD. from Indian Institute of Technology (IIT), Delhi, India in 2006 in Electrical Engineering.
 She did her second Master’s as a full time student from the University of Maryland, College Park, USA from 2008-2010 in Education with concentration: Higher Education Leadership and Policy Studies.
 She worked as Assistant Director with the Ministry of Information and Broadcasting, Govt. of India (through Indian Engineering Services) from 1993 to 1999 and as faculty for about 10 years before joining IIIT-Delhi in Dec.
-2013, where she is currently working as Associate Professor.
+2013, where she is currently working as a Professor.
 She has author/co-authored over 80 technical papers in refereed journals and conferences and has published research papers in both engineering and education.
 She has also filed 4 patents.
 Dr. Gupta is a senior member of IEEE Signal processing Society, a member of IEEE Women in Engineering Society, and is currently serving as Associate Editor of IEEE Access journal.

 Research Interests - Sparse Recovery, Low-rank matrix completion, Medical Imaging, Biomedical Signal Processing, Hyper-spectral Imaging, Collaborative Filtering.

-Brief Bio - Angshul Majumdar is an assistant professor at Indraprastha Institute of Information Technology, Delhi since 2012.
+Brief Bio - Angshul Majumdar is an Associate Professor at Indraprastha Institute of Information Technology, Delhi since 2012.
 He completed his PhD from the University of British Columbia; he finished his thesis in a record time of less than two years.
 His research interests are in sparse and redundant representations arising in machine learning and signal processing.
 Angshul has over 100 journal papers and top-tier conference proceedings to his credit.

 He has written a book on Compressed Sensing based MRI Reconstruction published by Cambridge University Press.
 He has co-edited two books - MRI: Physics, Reconstruction and Analysis published by CRC Press and Machine Intelligence and Signal Processing published by Springer.
 He is a senior member of IEEE and is currently serving as the Signal Processing Society's Chair of the Chapter's Committee.